 Your point-of-sale (POS) system is vital for you as a business owner.
 Probably the most popular POS on the market is Square, but they aren’t without competition.
 Companies like ShopKeep and Toast are starting to give Square a run for their money in recent years.

-There a few key things to look for when choosing a POS.
+There are a few key things to look for when choosing a POS.

-• Find something that is easy to use – both for your employees and for the customers
+- Find something easy to use – both for your employees and for the customers

 Frequently Asked Question